VineetChahal/Bridgelabz_Vineet_2110992494/README.md

 ### Abstraction
 Abstraction in TypeScript is implemented using abstract classes and interfaces.
 It hides implementation details and enforces a contract for derived classes.

-### Promise
-A Promise in TypeScript is an object representing the eventual completion or failure of an asynchronous operation, with support for type annotations to specify the resolved value.

 ### ECMAScript (ES6 to ES10)
 - **ES6 (2015)**: Introduced features like `let`/`const`, arrow functions, classes, template literals, and modules.